 No ads pulling in search traffic here.

-Take a look through Van Winkle’s and you’ll find all kinds of interesting articles.
+If you still could take a look through Van Winkle’s, you’d find all kinds of interesting articles.
 The functions of droopy old-timey nightcaps.
 The sleeping arrangements of poly families.
 Experiments with lucid dreaming.

-But while there are more than 950 pages on VanWinkles.com, the top 20 blog posts account for two-thirds of their search traffic.
-And the #1 blog post accounts for a solid third.
+But while there were more than 950 pages on VanWinkles.com, the top 20 blog posts accounted for two-thirds of their search traffic.
+And the #1 blog post accounted for a solid third.

 That’s right.
 If we were to break down Van Winkle’s organic search traffic into thirds, we’d find:

-- The rest comes from the other 900+ pages.
+- The rest came from the other 900+ pages.

 That killer #1 article: The Dark Side and Downsides of Melatonin.
-It ranks for more than 1,600 Google queries, including “melatonin side effects” (ranked #2 in most Google SERPs), which gets more than 22,000 searches every month alone.
+It ranked for more than 1,600 Google queries, including “melatonin side effects” (ranked #2 in most Google SERPs), which got more than 22,000 searches every month alone.

-These articles are well-researched and well-written.
+These articles were well-researched and well-written.
 Casper went all-out on Van Winkle’s.
-While they didn’t spend a ton of money on AdWords for this property, they’ve made significant investments in creating excellent, interesting content.
+While they didn’t spend a ton of money on AdWords for this property, they made significant investments in creating excellent, interesting content.

 Which brings us to the next takeaway.